 The audio and sound design is something to note.
 During the game, Fritzy will bark if items of use are nearby.
 The game also provides a vague compass for these items, but adding the adorable ghostly bark built my connection with Fritzy.
 She’s more than just a floating dog, but a guide through the chaos that is Battle Princess Madelyn.
 A cool feature of the game is turning the soundtrack from arcade mode to orchestral.

 Verdict: Battle Princess Madelyn brings arcade gameplay to the current generation.
 With a powerful woman warrior as the lead, it’s a twist on the classic fairytale genre.
 Though the story mode may be weak, the level design and boss encounters are unique.
-It’s a game that offers plenty of replayability.
-It’s also a game that defines arcade gaming and manages to highlight some of the best parts, without losing rolls of quarters.
+It’s a game that offers plenty of replayability while capturing the excitement of arcade gaming without losing rolls of quarters.

 - The vibrant and bright art style